oceanprotocol-archive/OEPs/8/v0.4/README.md

 #### Algorithm attributes

-An asset of type "algorithm" has the following attributes:
+An asset of type `algorithm` has the following attributes:

 | Attribute         | Required | Description                                         |
 | ----------------- | -------- | --------------------------------------------------- |